michellebcurran/School_District_Analysis/README.md

  - d.
 Edit existing dataframe containing the summary of each school's data by replacing the passing percentages for Thomas High School, updating the numbers that have changed due to removing the ninth-grade scores.
  - e.
 Calculate the top and bottom 5 performances from schools based on the percentage of students passing overall.
  - f.
 Two dataframes were created to show math and reading scores by grade.
  - g.
-Created dataframe to analyze scores and spending per student by school and then by scores.
+Created dataframe to analyze spending per student by school and then by scores.
  - h.
-Created dataframe to analyze scores and school sizes.
+Created dataframe to analyze scores by school sizes.
  - i.
-Created dataframe to analyze scores and school types.
+Created dataframe to analyze scores by school types.
 3. A written report for the school district analysis (README.md)

 ## School District Analysis Results
-!
-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data
 The school district metrics of x1, .., x7 were affected by changes in the data in the following ways:

-By excluding ninth grade student's math and reading scores from data, the number of students dropped from x to y, the average math and reading scores dropped by z respectively, reflecting the change in math and reading scores to .
-The math and reading scores by grade changes.
-The overall passing percentage changed from x to y.
+- By excluding ninth grade student's math and reading scores from data, the number of students dropped from 39170 to 38709 and the grades were turned into non-values, therefore the percent passing math and reading scores dropped/increased by (93.18-**here**) and (97.018-**here**) respectively.
+- The math and reading scores by grade changes **from x to nan** .
+- The overall passing percentage changed from **here** to 90.6.
-The top 5 schools were x and the bottom 5 schools were z.
-After replacing ninth grade scores, the top 5 schools were x and the bottom 5 schools were z.
-The spending per student and per school changes : xyz.
-The spending relating to scores changes : xyz.
+- The top 5 schools were **x** and the bottom 5 schools were **z**.
+After replacing ninth grade scores, the top 5 schools were **x** and the bottom 5 schools were **z**.
+- The spending per student and per school changes : **xyz**.
+- The scores by spending changes : **xyz**.
+- The scores by school size and type changes  : **xyz**.

 ### Code
 Code reference for School District Analysis Summary section below and the School District Analysis Results above.